LGRVF (Legrand) Cyclically Adjusted FCF per Share: $5.08 (As of Mar. 2026)

 Legrand Business Description

-Legrand is a global manufacturer of low-voltage electrical components, which are mostly used in residential (40%) and nonresidential (40%) buildings.
+Legrand is a global manufacturer of low-voltage electrical components, which are mostly used in residential (40%) and commercial (40%) buildings, as well as data centers.
 Its products include wiring devices, cable management, lighting, and audio visual equipment, sold under approximately 80 brands across 180 countries.
 Its products are sold primarily through specialist distributors that subsequently sell to installers/electricians.
-Legrand is a major supplier to global electrical equipment distributors, including Rexel and Sonepar.
+Legrand is a major supplier to global electrical equipment distributors.
 North America and Europe each account for 40% of group sales.